-At foot of Chestnut Street and near corner of Bay and California Streets
+At the foot of Chestnut Street and near the corner of Bay and California Streets

-At parking lot at Bay and California Streets
+At the parking lot at Bay and California Streets

 At Chestnut Street and Bay Street/California Street entrances

-Dogs: In restricted areas and not allowed in refuge; leashed dogs allowed in park outside refuge
+- Dogs: In restricted areas and not allowed in the refuge; leashed dogs allowed in the park outside the refuge